-Idler’s Rest Conservatory is the perfect place for a hike with the kids in an idyllic woods setting.
+Idler’s Rest Nature Preserve is the perfect place for a hike with the kids in an idyllic woods setting.
 Head up Moscow Mountain for the best views and trails for a variety of experience levels.
 Still not tired?
 Hit the Palouse Recreation Trails, more than 38 miles of pavement to skate, walk, run, stroll or bike to your heart’s content in a beautiful setting.

 Or catch a show at the U of I, WSU, Pullman Civic Theatre or Regional Theatre of the Palouse.
 Stop in to the Kenworthy Performing Arts Centre for live theater, films, concerts, lectures and even Saturday morning cartoons from June through September.
 Wander through the 1886 McConnell Mansion (home to the historic society) and step into the past with help from exhibits and docents, but be sure to check the tour schedule in advance.

+A walk down Moscow’s Main Street could keep you busy for hours browsing in its shops.
 Pullman and Moscow both have thriving farmers markets filled with the bounty of the region, including huckleberries during picking season.
 If you’re not there on market day, don’t miss the Moscow Food Co-Op for a snack and some local produce.